Photo by Sanga Park/Shutterstock

 Given the global health crisis that the coronavirus pandemic presents, most reputable tour operators have gone ahead and proactively canceled a good portion of their upcoming itineraries (similar to what the cruise lines did—see below).
 Here are some examples.

-Intrepid Travel: Global tour company Intrepid Travel has also suspended its tours from March 16 to April 30, 2020.
-For those tours, travelers will receive a 110 percent future tour credit that they can put towards any itinerary up until April 30, 2022.
-For tours departing May 1, 2020, and beyond, Intrepid said they are continuing as planned at this point, but that if customers choose to cancel they can do so and receive a credit for whatever they had paid to be used by April 30, 2022.
+Intrepid Travel: Global tour company Intrepid Travel has also suspended its tours through September 30, 2020.
+For those tours, travelers will receive a 110 percent future tour credit that they can apply toward any itinerary up until September 30, 2022.
+For tours departing October 1, 2020, and beyond, Intrepid said they are continuing as planned at this point, but that if customers choose to cancel, they can do so and receive a credit for whatever they had paid to be used for travel that takes place by September 30, 2022.

 During a complicated and overwhelming global crisis such as the coronavirus pandemic, a travel advisor can serve as a great ally.
 While travel advisors can’t force travel suppliers to refund their clients, they typically have stronger relationships with suppliers and thus more sway.
 They will be better able to help you navigate through the options for changing your trip plans.
-And as a travel professional (who likely has dealt with numerous crises in the past), they can offer their advice and the insights from their myriad of contacts in the industry and from their own personal experience.
+And as travel professionals (who likely have dealt with numerous crises in the past), they can offer their advice based on their myriad of contacts in the industry and from their own personal experience.

-An exception to that is Cancel For Any Reason (CFAR) coverage, an optional upgrade to a travel insurance policy that covers cancellations for reasons not otherwise covered by a standard travel insurance “such as fear of traveling due to coronavirus or simply not wanting to travel to a country that may be affected,” said Megan Moncrief, chief marketing officer for travel insurance search and review site Squaremouth.
+An exception to that is Cancel for Any Reason (CFAR) coverage, an optional upgrade to a travel insurance policy that covers cancellations for reasons not otherwise covered by a standard travel insurance “such as fear of traveling due to coronavirus or simply not wanting to travel to a country that may be affected,” according to Megan Moncrief, chief marketing officer for travel insurance search and review site Squaremouth.